WyzeTalkAssignment/memory-game-dev/README.md

 - **Framework**: NestJS with TypeScript

 - **Database**: MongoDB with Mongoose ODM.
-I used a cloud-hosted (Atlas) instance, but we can also use a mongo instance in our cluster. if you prefer a local instance setup:

 MONGODB_URI=mongodb://localhost:27017/memory-game

-- **Database Production setup**: In PROD we will spin up a k8s service and them kubenette manage it.to reduce th load on MongoDB and promote horizontal scaling and speed up the game, we would impl a shared redis cache in the cluster
+- **Ideal Production setup**: In PROD we would spin up a pod in a k8s cluster.
+To reduce the load on MongoDB, promote horizontal scaling and speed up the game, we would impl CacheModule and store game state externally in a shared redis cache in the cluster.

 - **Testing**: Jest with comprehensive unit tests